tinko26/ao/README.md

-This project contains a real-time operating system.
+This repository contains a real-time operating system.